Deloopings of Hurwitz spaces: Hurwitz spaces as topological monoids

 \subsection{Computation of \texorpdfstring{$\pi_0(\bHurm)$}{pi0(bHurM)}}

 We conclude the section by computing $\pi_0(\bHurm)$.
-Recalling Notations \ref{nota:emptysetoneone} and \ref{nota:Hurmplus}, it suffices to compute $\pi_0(\bHurm_+)$: a priori this set is a non-unital monoid, since the multiplication $\mu$ of $\bHurm$ restricts to a map $\bHurm_+\times\bHurm_+\to\bHurm_+$.
+Recalling Notations \ref{nota:emptysetoneone} and \ref{nota:Hurmplus}, it suffices to compute $\pi_0(\bHurm_+)$.
+The canonical structure we have on this last set is that of \emph{non-unital} monoid, since the multiplication $\mu$ of $\bHurm$ restricts to a map $\bHurm_+\times\bHurm_+\to\bHurm_+$.
 The total monodromy gives again a morphism of non-unital monoids